Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 The proposed solution does not work as specified.
 The initial tape has an infinity of 0s and so, there will never be a blank encountered.
 The machine will never halt.
 Rating:Poor

 ## Exercises
-1. Ask Copilot to create a Turing Machine that adds two integers expressed in unary notation and separated by a blank.
+1. Ask Copilot to create a Turing Machine that adds two integers greater than zero expressed in unary notation and separated by a blank.
+For example, the input tape may begin with 111 11.
+After execution of the Turing machine, the tape should contain 11111.
+That is, 3 + 2 == 5.
 2. Draw a state machine diagram showing BB(1).
 3. Below is a sketch of BB(2).
 Without mentioning "Busy Beaver", can you get Copilot to find BB(2) or BB(3)?
 How about BB(10) ?
 4. Does mentioning the term "Busy Beaver" improve on Copilot's performance?
+5. Can Copilot find BB(n) for an arbitrary n?

 <img src="images/TM_BB(2).png" width="800"/>